 We encourage and give whatever support we can to students who desire to found sports clubs at the college.
-Due to the college's unique structure, these clubs are funded by students and usually operated without staff involvement.
+Due to the college's unique structure, these clubs are typically funded by the student government.
 While this does give the students a greater vested interest and opportunities to develop leadership and cooperative skills, it also tends to result in inconsistent club quality.
 To offset that, we seek to act as a resource for club leaders to help them connect with local leagues, hire coaches, and connect with other interested students.
 The Fitness Center and its classes also continue to be popular among the students.
 Our sole current intercollegiate team is sailing, though the Intercollegiate Sailing Association (ICSA) is a very informal organization with little in the way of formal requirements.
 During the fiscal year, the sailing team was mostly inactive.
 They did not attend official regattas and mostly just held occasional practices on campus.